EvalVis/QuotesBE/README.md

 `{"quoteId": 2506, "quote": "Silence is so freaking loud", "author": "Sarah Dessen,", "tags": ["just-listen", "loud", "owen", "sara-dessen", "silence"]}`

-## Contributing
-Contributions are welcome.
-To contribute:
-1. Fork the repo.
-2. Create a new branch.
-3. Commit your changes.
-4. Raise a pull request.

 ## Hosting
 One way to host is to use https://fly.io/:
 1. Sign in to fly.io.